innergnome/FictionBoard-Site/docs/concepts.md

 ### Slide deck

-Renders a chunk or a document into a slide deck
+Renders a chunk or a document into a slide deck.

 ### Handout